Level Up Your Career: Become a Master of Communication

 Admission Requirements

-Applicants should follow the admissions process described in the Graduate Catalog or at the Graduate Admissions website.
+Applicants should follow the admissions process described in the Graduate Catalog or on the Graduate Admissions website.
 Admission Requirements for an MA in Communication.

 Applicants must have a minimum 3.0 GPA on a 4.0 scale for all previously completed undergraduate university work.